jmerle/uspto-explainable-ai/README.md

 $ make -j
 ```

-All executables must be executed with the following environment variables set:
+All executables must be executed with the following environment variables set when running locally:
 - `COMPETITION_DATA_DIRECTORY`: path to the directory containing the competition data.
 For example, `COMPETITION_DATA_DIRECTORY/patent_metadata.parquet` and `COMPETITION_DATA_DIRECTORY/patent_data/2023_6.parquet` must be valid files.
 - `VALIDATION_DATA_DIRECTORY`: path to the directory containing the data in the [USPTO-explainable-ai-validation-index](https://www.kaggle.com/datasets/devinanzelmo/uspto-explainable-ai-validation-index/data) dataset by Devin Anzelmo.
 - `PROJECT_DIRECTORY`: path to the directory containing this project.
 - `OUTPUT_DIRECTORY`: path to the directory where the executables write their data to.
+- `GRAFANA_ENABLED`: `true` if Grafana and PostgreSQL are running using the configuration in [`docker-compose.yml`](./docker-compose.yml).

 The following executables are available:
 - `reformat-patent-data`: extracts the patent data from the compressed Parquet files, tokenizes their contents, and stores the tokens to disk in `OUTPUT_DIRECTORY/patents`.
 Generates around 115GB of data in approximately 2 hours and 15 minutes on my personal laptop, a Lenovo Thinkpad T14 Gen 1 containing an AMD Ryzen 7 PRO 4750U CPU and 32GB of RAM.